- Code MATH3301

 Honours Pathway Option (HPO):

 Students who take the HPO will complete extra work of a more theoretical nature.
-The assignments will be replaced by alternative assignments and the final exam will contain alternative questions requiring deeper conceptual understanding.
+The assignments will be replaced by alternative assignments requiring deeper conceptual understanding and/or a project, and the final exam will contain alternative questions requiring deeper conceptual understanding.

-3. (HPO only) Develop a deeper conceptual understanding of the theoretical basis of number theory and cryptography
+- (HPO only) Develop a deeper conceptual understanding of the theoretical basis of number theory and cryptography.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.